redtigercrypto/defiscan1/src/content/protocols/compound-v3.md

 ## Exit Window

 Once an upgrade is approved by the governance there is a delay of 2 days allowing users to react.
 Anyone with more than 25'000 Comp can create a proposal, each proposal has a minimum voting time of 3 days and requires at least 400'000 votes to be valid.
-A malicious upgrade could hijack user funds if it is not blocked by the ProposalGuardian.
+A malicious upgrade could hijack user funds if it is not blocked by the `ProposalGuardian`.
-In addition to that, the tranfers/deposits/withdrawals can be paused by the PauseGuardian (Security Council) with no delay, freezing all assets.
+In addition to that, the tranfers/deposits/withdrawals can be paused by the `PauseGuardian` (Security Council) with no delay, freezing all assets.

 > Exit Window score: High